Our team

 I am interested in the long term health of urban woodlands, which include the portions of the urban canopy that are self-regenerating.
 My research investigates tree regeneration dynamics across an urbanization gradient in the Greater Toronto Area.
 Using long-term monitoring data collected by the Toronto and Region Conservation Authority, my work focuses on the abundance, composition and stability of seedling, sapling and canopy trees.
 The main goal is to understand how the pressures of urbanization can impact tree regeneration.
 Outside of my research, I play on the Premier Senior Women’s rugby team with the Canucks RFC, and enjoy hiking and backpacking.

-Co-Supervision: Lyndsay Cartwright (Toronto and Region Conservation Authority)
+Co-supervision: Lyndsay Cartwright (Toronto and Region Conservation Authority)